ryanthnguyen/ConOrg/docs/IndividualAssignmentSpecsIteration2.md

 - Description: Update the models, databases, and validations
 - How to Evaluate: check the source code
-- Outcome of Task: xxx
+- Outcome of Task: Models are up to date with data that better represents them and is useable.
+Validations all work properly.

 ### Task 2: Unit Testing

 - Description: Create unit testings for the models
 - How to Evaluate: check the unit tests in the test folder
-- Outcome of Task: xxx
+- Outcome of Task: Models all pass the tests.

 ### Task 3: Forms

 - Description: Create general form and link it to all the form pages
 - How to Evaluate: Able to create specific forms in each form page
-- Outcome of Task: xxx
+- Outcome of Task: Forms properly represent each application submitted.

 ## Tasks: Josh Rhoades